VreekenDatahoeve/SupplierSegmentation-Clustering/README.md

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Scikit-Learn](https://img.shields.io/badge/scikit--learn-FFC61C?style=for-the-badge&logo=scikitlearn&logoColor=black)

 This project uses unsupervised learning to analyze invoice data and identify meaningful supplier segments.
+The focus is on translating analytical results into insights that are understandable and usable in a business context.

-These insights support better data-driven decision making in supplier management and help answer questions such as:
+It helps answer questions such as:

-- Which suppliers show characteristics of strategic suppliers and may require closer attention in contract management?
+- Which suppliers show characteristics of strategic partners and may require closer attention in contract management?
-- Which suppliers represent relatively low spend and form part of the tail spend, potentially indicating opportunities for supplier rationalisation?
+- Which suppliers represent relatively low spend (tail spend) and may indicate opportunities for consolidation?
+- How can supplier segmentation support prioritisation in procurement activities?
 ---
 ### 📁 REPOSITORY STRUCTURE
 ```